ubccr/xdmod/user_manual_builder/Introduction/index.rst

       **Custom Query tab** *showing number of SUs delivered in 2013 by supporting funding agency*

-   A **Compliance tab** was added to the XDMoD framework to provide service providers, NSF Program Officers and ACCESS leadership with a tool to quickly assess service provider compliance with ACCESS operational reporting requirements and TAS recommendations.
+   A :ref:`compliance_tab` was added to the XDMoD framework to provide service providers, NSF Program Officers and ACCESS leadership with a tool to quickly assess service provider compliance with ACCESS operational reporting requirements and TAS recommendations.
 The new compliance tab